-Have you ever put any thought into the products that have now become habits for you?
-Think Twitter, Facebook, and even email.
+Have you ever put any thought into the products that are now habits for you?
+Think Twitter, Facebook and even email.

 There was a point in time when you didn’t know they existed, and now you use them every day.
 How did they make it into your life, and why weren’t they abandoned at some point?

 Admittedly, until reading “Hooked: How to Build Habit-Forming Products,” I had never really thought about the philosophy of habits before.
 Now, I can’t help but analyze everything around me for its propensity to make it into my daily routine.

 In the book, Nir Eyal argues that in order to make a product habit-forming, it must take you through the following steps: